 Perhaps the most quintessential American Gothic Revival house is Andrew Jackson Davis’ Lyndhurst, located in Tarrytown, New York.
 Begun in 1838 Davis doubled its size from 1864-65 for its second owner, George Merritt.
 Though Lyndhurst is built of stone, many Gothic Revival houses were built of more affordable and easier-to-work wood.
 In many cases, earlier Georgian homes were fashionably updated with new porches or other decorative Gothic-inspired details.

 Houses in the Gothic Revival style range far and wide across the country, whimsical and lovely.
 When they were built, they were about far more than their appearance.
 In The Architecture of Country Houses, Downing describes why his countrymen should have good houses: “A good house (and by this I mean a fitting, tasteful, and significant dwelling) is a powerful means of civilization.
 A nation whose rural population is content to live in mean huts and miserable hovels, is certain to be behind its neighbors…But, when smiling lawns and tasteful cottages begin to embellish a country we know that order and culture are established.”
-An excellent book looking at the taste for the Gothic in America is The Only Proper Style: Gothic Architecture in America, by Calder Loth and Julius Trousdale Sadler, Jr. These books and more on America’s traditional domestic architecture and classical architecture may be found at my online bookshop.
+An excellent book looking at the taste for the Gothic in America is The Only Proper Style: Gothic Architecture in America, by Calder Loth and Julius Trousdale Sadler, Jr.

 Copyright for all images and text, unless in the public domain or otherwise noted, Christine G. H. Franck, Inc.